FrancisBanville/ms_interpreting_probabilities/README.md

 metawebs will focus on the biological feasibility of interactions since most methods developed for inferring probabilities of regional interactions do not explicitly take into account environmental conditions [e.g., @Strydom2022Food].

+## Metawebs are built with interaction data and trait-matching models

 Starting from a selected set of taxa, which are usually distributed within a broad region of interest, metawebs can be built using different data sources,